carola-niu/README/README.md

 - I'm currently studying computer science at TUM, Germany.
-- I'm open to any internship or student assistant opportunities this summer and beyond.
+- I'm open to internship or student assistant opportunities this summer and beyond.
 - :sleepy: Study to survive.
 Girl run away fast as you can.